-Facebook has 2.9 billion active users.
-And as you might know, the social media giant has a lot of data about each of these users.
-Facebook knows their likes, dislikes, what they are looking to buy, and more.
+Facebook has 2.9 billion active users and collects extensive data about each one.
+It knows their likes and dislikes, what they are looking to buy, and more.

 Of course, this doesn’t come for free.

-It costs money to run Facebook ads, so you’ll want to devise the right strategy that ensures that you make more from leads than you’re spending on ads!
+It costs money to run Facebook ads, so devise the right strategy to ensure you make more from leads than you spend on ads!

 If you can do that, then you have a winning formula for Facebook ads.
 And this formula can help you grow your fitness business exponentially in months rather than years.
 So how do Facebook ads work, and how can you make the most of them?

-In this post we will share the basics and seven foolproof strategies that will help you win with Facebook ads and grow your fitness business quickly.
+In this post, we will share the basics and seven foolproof strategies for winning with Facebook ads and growing your fitness business quickly.

 Let’s dive in